Face masks make a political statement in era of coronavirus

 The notable exception is among older people, a group particularly vulnerable to serious illness from the virus.
 Some 79% of those age 60 and over were doing so compared with 63% of those younger.

-His comments were a long way from New York Gov. Andrew Cuomo’s moral argument for the mask a few days earlier.
+That was a long way from New York Gov. Andrew Cuomo’s moral argument for masks days earlier.

 “How people cannot wear masks — that to me is even disrespectful,” Cuomo said.
 “You put so many people at risk because you did not want to wear a mask?”